 Unencrypted device authentication mechanisms are only as secure as the network upon which they are used.
 Traffic across the USG network may be surreptitiously monitored, rendering these authentication mechanisms vulnerable to compromise.
 Therefore, all networked devices must use only encrypted authentication mechanisms unless otherwise authorized by USG Cybersecurity.
-In particular, historically insecure services such as Telnet, FTP, SNMP, POP and IMAP must be replaced by their encrypted equivalents.
-Encryption, or equally effective measures, is required for all personal, sensitive or confidential information, as defined in Section 5.7, that is stored on portable electronic storage media (including, but not limited to, CDs/DVDs, external/mobile storage and USB drives) and on portable computing devices (including, but not limited to laptop and notebook computers).
+Historically insecure services such as Telnet, FTP, SNMP, POP and IMAP must be replaced by their encrypted equivalents.
+Encryption, or equally effective measures, is required for all personal, sensitive or confidential information, as defined in Section 5.7, that is stored on portable electronic storage media (including, but not limited to laptop and notebook computers).
 This standard does not apply to mainframe and server tapes.